rdwrome/261sp23/0Hello,World/README.md

   - Download and install VSC (Visual Studio Code)
   - Go to [GitHub.com](https://github.com/) and make an account (your username should be kind of professional)
   - Download and install [GitHubDesktop](https://desktop.github.com/)
-  - Sign into your GitHub account through GitHubDesktop
+  - Sign into your GitHub account *through* GitHubDesktop

 ## THE TWO REPOSITORIES OF THIS CLASS
-  - My folder to share my materials with you
+  - One to share my materials with you (261)
-  - Your folder to share your materials with me
+  - One to share your materials with me (itp)

 ## Version Control with Git+GitHub.com+GitHubDesktop

 Git is a backup and collaboration tool for individuals and groups working together on software and hardware projects.
 GitHub is a particular platform on which a user can make use of Git features.

-Git does this by recording the changes you've made to a file rather than the file itself.
+Git records changes you've made to a file rather than the file itself.
 This is why a focus is put on the lines added and removed from a project during any commit.
 This system makes two things easier: First, a user can revert to any previous commit.
 Say your software worked well yesterday, but now it's broken.
 If you're simply editing a file on your computer, you have no way of looking through your past actions.
 Second, GitHub doesn't need to store large amounts of data to store simple changes, as it only records the differences between files as opposed to the files themselves.

 ### Making a New Repository